 How can the sensor reliably identify leaks behind walls?

 This capability was developed through a series of experiments with simulated water leaks placed inside a drywall test structure.
 Best results are with the sensor directly on the wall and the microphone facing inward.
 An acoustic access hole to the interior is not necessary.
 Documentation of these tests can be found on our GitHub page.
-Testing with thicker walls of different material composition is a future task.
+Experiments with walls of different material composition and thickness are described here.

 Why is it necessary for the user/controller to set some of the sensing parameters?